 I have been watching animal rescue videos and I find them very emotional and interesting.
 Here is why.

 - They make you feel happy/sad with humanity.
 Many humans help when animals are being rescued.
-One small girl even offered her breakfast sandwich as a bait to catch the dog.
+One small girl even offered her breakfast sandwich as bait to catch the dog.
 It worked.
-Sometimes you feel sad with humanity when people abandon pets or abuse them.
-I try not to judge as much as possible, but certainly calling an animal rescue isn’t that difficult is it?
+Sometimes you feel sad about humanity when people abandon pets or abuse them.
+I try not to judge as much as possible, but certainly calling an animal rescue isn’t that difficult, is it?

 Animals are inspiring to me in how they give love no matter how badly a previous human has treated them.
 Why can’t we be the same way?